fkie-cad/FACT_docker/README.md

 This means that when FACT runs inside a container it must have access to `PATH_ON_DOCKER_HOST`.
-Currently `PATH_ON_DOCKER_HOST` is always a subdirectory of `temp_dir_path` and created dynamically (similar to `mktemp`) or it is a subdirectory of the `fw-data-path`.
+Currently `PATH_ON_DOCKER_HOST` is not always a subdirectory of `docker-mount-base-dir`.
-Can't know in advance what directories on the host will be needed in the container because of the dynamically created directories.
-To work around this we simply mount `temp_dir_path` in the container.
+This mostly affects tests (where test data is mounted in containers).